mcfrith/dnarrange/README.md

 * Hand-edit `linked.txt`, to lengthen the topmost and bottommost segments of a derived chromosome.

+## Public control files

+You can use these [control files](https://zenodo.org/record/3445550) to discard common rearrangements.
+They were made with human reference genome version `hg38`, so *you must use the same reference!* They were "shrunk" with commands like:

+    dnarrange --shrink -s0 -r1 -g100 control.maf > control.txt

+They won't be fully effective if you use them with option `-g` < 100 (or non-default `-m`).

 ## `dnarrange` options

 - `-h`, `--help`: show a help message, with default option values, and